escapegameibk/host/README.md

 The "langs" field, which is an array of strings, declares, in which languages the game is available.
 The languages are internally represented by the corresponding index in the array.
-The "default_lang" inside of the root object defines, which index is used by default.
+The "default_lang" field in the root object defines, which index is used by default.

 # Cutting stuff out